Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 Anyone considering occurrence coverage needs to understand the policy’s potential drawbacks:

-• Dependence on insurer solvency: Occurrence form coverage is only permanent if the insurer remains solvent.
-If the company that issued the occurrence policy goes bankrupt, the policy becomes essentially worthless.
-This is an extreme example and unlikely in today’s market but helps illustrate how the coverage works.
+• Dependence on insurer solvency: Occurrence coverage is only permanent if the insurer remains solvent.
+If the company goes bankrupt, the policy becomes essentially worthless.

 A claims-made form is a professional liability policy that triggers coverage based on the “claim reporting date.”

-Example: A dentist had a claims-made policy for calendar year 2023 but decided to change insurance companies on January 1, 2024.
+Example: A physician had a claims-made policy for calendar year 2023 but decided to change insurance companies on January 1, 2024.
 In May 2024, a patient files a malpractice lawsuit for a 2023 procedure.
-The dentist would file the claim against the claims-made policy that is in force in May 2024 — the currently active policy — if that policy includes tail coverage.
+The physician would file the claim against the claims-made policy that is in force in May 2024 — the currently active policy — if that policy includes tail coverage.

 Tail coverage supplements claims-made policies and protects you from allegations of malpractice related to incidents that occurred in prior years but did not come to light until later.
 The tail forms automatically as policy terms renew and accrue.